CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### -O1 Optimization Summary

-What we've seen so far is that using things like STL containers and algorithms can have substantial overheads, but those largely dissapear when you enable just basic optimizations.
+What we've seen so far is that using things like STL containers and algorithms can have substantial overheads, but those largely dissapear when you enable just basic optimizations (through a combination of function inlining and other optimizations).
 In the next section, we'll continue our discussion by enabling `-O2` optimizations for our benchmarks and analyzing the results.

 ## Clamp at -O2 Optimization